roheen781/North-by-Northeast-Journeys-main/content/english/motorcycle/assam & arunachal pradesh.md

 ### Hills, Valleys, Forests, Rivers and Tribes

 Starting from central Assam we make our war east and north along the mighty Brahmaputra River.
-The ride has a vast mic of terrain and environment, from the lush farmlands, tea plantations,wildlife parks and river islands of Assam to the unending forest tracts of the tribal hills of Arunachal Pradesh.
+In essence making our way across the best of Assam and central as well as eastern Arunachal Pradesh.
+Covering the Brahmaputra, Subansiri, Lohit, Dibang and Lohit river valleys.

 The ride offers a wide mix of riding /driving conditions, from well tarred highways, sandy tracks along the rivers to broken hills roads added to which a fickle local weather pattern.
-Enroute you will cross territories of a wide range of tribes on daily basis.
+Enroute you will cross territories of a wide range of tribes on a daily basis.
 No two days are spent riding / driving the territory of the same tribe.
-Enroute you will indulge in Wildlife safari's in Kaziranga National Park, visit the vaishnavite monastries at the Majuli river island, cross the Brahmaputra via a series of ferry crossings among other things.
+Enroute you will indulge in Wildlife safari's in Kaziranga National Park, visit the vaishnavite monastries at the Majuli river  (The worlds largest river island) and cross the Brahmaputra via a series of ferry crossings among other things.
 One does require a good mastery of riding / driving to do this route.

 ###### ROUTE TOPOLOGY